Raleigh Drunk Driving Accident Lawyer

 - The plaintiff suffered damages (injury, property damage, emotional trauma, etc.)

-In North Carolina, the doctrine of contributory negligence means that a plaintiff can be barred from recovery if he or she partially contributed to the accident.
+According to North Carolina law, the doctrine of contributory negligence means that a plaintiff can be barred from recovery if they partially contributed to the accident.
 Many defendants and insurance companies will use the contributory negligence defense to try and avoid liability.

 Damages Available in Drunk Driving Accident Injury Cases